 I'm interested in entering the annual Ferdinand Folk Festival Singer-Songwriter Contest.
 How do I enter?
 The contest announcement is announced in the spring.
 Please check our website news and Facebook page often and feel free to write a message in the "Contact Us" tab on our homepage.
 In the meantime, we encourage you to keep writing and performing, and please consider sharing your work with others.
 Committee members might also be able to help you book a fun concert at one of several intimate venues in the community--with more on the way!
 Exciting times for listening venues in Ferdinand!
 Stay tuned--no pun intended! :)

 I am interested in being an art or food vendor, or an environmental/wellness leader, at the Ferdinand Folk Fest.
-Where do I find relevant information?
+Where do I find the relevant information and application?
 Click on our Vendor tab, and the info will be found there and/or there will be a side tab on our homepage.

 I would like to leave a testimonial about the festival.
 What is the best way to do that?
-You can officially rate the festival on our Facebook page, or you could send a note to "Contact Us".
+You may rate or comment about the festival on our Facebook page, or you could send a note to "Contact Us".
+You may also reach out to a committee member.
+We appreciate your feedback.

 How can I become a volunteer or become involved in the planning of the festival?
 We'd love your help, especially if you have some specific gift(s) to offer such as filming, photography, writing, researching, public relations, graphic design, organizing, fundraising, event planning, etc. It's fun, and you meet some great people.
 Contact any member of the organizing group.
-Members are volunteer co-coordinators Rock Emmert and Kris Lasher, Town Manager and Festival Chair Chris James, volunteers Ali Daunhauer, Sue Fink, Allie Pund, Brett Pund, Brent Sicard, Emi Steczyk, and Aaron Trafton.
+Members are volunteer co-coordinators Rock Emmert and Kris Lasher, Town Manager and Festival Chair Chris James, volunteers Sue Fink, Brent Sicard, Meolody Vaal, and Randy Vaal.